kishanpatel789/kp_data_dev_site/content/posts/007_AccioDatabase.md

 Before we load data into our tables, we need to prepare for some stricter data modeling rules, like data types and uniqueness.

 First, everything in a CSV file is a string.
 We need to make sure any datetimes in the CSV are interpreted as true datetime objects.
-The script performs this parsing and type conversion when instantiating the ORM object for each row.
+The script performs this parsing and type conversion when creating the ORM object for each row.

-Second, we need to account for any duplicate records returned by the API.
+Second, we need to handle any duplicate records returned by the API.
 As the script walks through the CSV file, it logs a hash of the row's ID or the entire row itself.
-If a duplicate ID is found, it is not written to the database; instead the record is emitted to a text file `errors.txt` for later review.
+If a duplicate record is found, it is not written to the database; instead the record is sent to a text file `errors.txt` for later review.

-Cast the second spell and watch the CSV file content levitate into the database.
+Step right up and cast the second spell!
+Watch the CSV file content levitate into the database.

 <img alt="Run seed_db.py" src="/static/images/post007/TerminalSeedDb.jpeg" class="w-full md:w-auto md:max-w-2xl mx-auto">

-Log into the database to make sure everything looks good.
-Give it a whirl and test out a query.
+Log into the database at `./data/sqlite/potter.db` to make sure everything looks good.
+Give it a whirl and test out a query:

 ```sql
 SELECT *